 In Euchre, you are usually better off when you call trump.
 The problem is that you don't always know whether it's a good idea to call trump!
 So it pays to have as many strategies under your belt that help you call.
-"Reverse next" is one of those.
+"Reverse next" is one of those (see Note [i] for more information on the terminology).
 The reverse next strategy advises the dealer's partner to call trump, under particular circumstances, in the second round of choosing.
 Since trump is chosen prior to the dealer's turn in the second round in about 85% of hands, this strategy is not going to apply very often.
 The additional requirement of specific constraints in order to use it makes it even more rarely applicable.
 However, if it produces winning results, it is good to know about.

 In this specific situation, the constraints to call reverse next are as follows: